morgankdavis/taco-monitor/README.md

 A simple C++ app for Raspberry Pi Zero W that monitors and displays engine and environmental stats for my 2004 Tacoma.

 6-character micro dot LED with 5-button shim allows cycling through various readings.
-Critical metrics are monitored, and the device with beep and switch to critical measurements if they are out of their acceptable range (coolant temp, batery voltage.)
+Critical metrics are monitored, and the device with beep and switch display to appropriate sensor data if out of acceptable range (coolant temp, batery voltage.)

-Also has an RTC (since my Tacoma doesn't have a clock!), and uses an ambient light sensor to intelligently dim the display at night.
+Also has an RTC (since my Tacoma doesn't have a clock), and uses an ambient light sensor to intelligently dim the display at night.

-ECU comms is done via Bluetooth SPP with a [Chinese ELM327 knock-off](https://www.amazon.com/gp/product/B009NPAORC/ref=oh_aui_search_detailpage?ie=UTF8&psc=1).
+ECU comms are done via Bluetooth SPP with a [Chinese ELM327 knock-off](https://www.amazon.com/gp/product/B009NPAORC/ref=oh_aui_search_detailpage?ie=UTF8&psc=1).

 Everything but the buzzer is connected via I2C.